 - Esophagogastroduodenoscopy (EGD): assessment of and, if necessary, treatment of esophageal varices

-- First line medication: nonselective beta-blocker (i.e., propanolol or nadolol)
+- First-line medication: nonselective beta blocker (i.e., propranolol or nadolol)

-Beta-blocker treatment in patients suffering from advanced liver cirrhosis (Child's class C) may lead to circulatory dysregulation.
+Beta-blocker treatment in patients suffering from advanced liver cirrhosis (Child-Pugh class C) may lead to circulatory dysregulation.
 If negative effects outweigh the benefits, beta-blocker treatment should be reconsidered!